310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 mm~ i believe midori may simply be [skipping] out on the meeting, but i do not think there is [much] we can do about tetora, is there? after all, things are like *that* for him right now.
 {% endbubble %}

-{% bubble Shinobu frown %}
+{% bubble Shinobu serious %}
 Ahh, indeed.
 It seems that Tetora-kun has found himself in an unforeseen position.
 I don’t know how exactly it happened, however.
+{% endbubble %}

+{% bubble Shinobu norsmile %}
 But even if we are physically far apart, our hearts are always one and the same.
 I’m certain it is.
 I believe in that!

 Although, it seems like Midori-kun mainly cannot stand to participate in any Ryuseitai activities, and thus has been running away from them…
 {% endbubble %}

 {% bubble Chiaki idle %}
-Takamine probably doesn’t mean to run away, though.
+Takamine likely doesn’t mean to run away either, though.

 When all five of us gather, the atmosphere becomes uncomfortable, and he likely doesn’t like that, so he’s been avoiding it altogether.
 {% endbubble %}